U.S. says Iran sanctions face phase-out, Obama knocks Israel demand

-"That is, I think, a fundamental misjudgment...
+"That is, I think, a fundamental misjudgement...
 We want Iran not to have nuclear weapons precisely because we can't bank on the nature of the regime changing," he said.

 Meanwhile White House spokesman Josh Earnest said there was no ambiguity about the U.S. demand that sanctions on Tehran be lifted in phases under a final deal, but details still had to be negotiated.